 Marrow bone

-Primal is my favorite!
-Can be found in the freezer of your pet food section
+(Primal is my favorite — look for it in the freezer section of your pet food store!)

 Ingestible Chew Items